XploreBe/guides/docs/tools/dependency-track.md

 The application will run 2 separate docker containers by default, frontend and backend separately.
 It's recommended that you also provide the application with its dedicated database.

-I've set up a compose script that will help you start out.
+I've set up a docker-compose script that will help you start out.
 It contains the frontend, backend and dedicated postgres DB:

 ````
 version: '3.7'